From Port au Prince to the Capitol to the White House, she continues to lead efforts to help Haiti recover and rebuild

 “I am pleased that my bill to cancel Haiti’s debt held by multilateral development institutions is set to become law.
-Debt relief is essential for Haiti’s future.
+Debt relief is essential for Haiti’s future, now I know that getting debt and insolvency advice it is essential.
 However, we must also keep in mind the immediate needs of survivors who, without adequate shelter, will be further subjected to the elements and to disease during the upcoming rainy season,” she said.
 She applauded the efforts of those who have provided assistance thus far and pledged, “I will be doing everything in my power to continue to work with them to alleviate the suffering and attend to the basic needs of the Haitian people.”

 Having returned from Haiti earlier this week – her second trip there since the earthquake in January – the congresswoman continues to sound the alarm about the need to urgently provide more shelter to the hundreds of thousands of Haitians whose homes were destroyed.
 Many Haitians are living outdoors in makeshift camps, and the upcoming rainy season is putting them at greater risk of flooding and disease.
 The congresswoman has repeatedly called on the international community to deliver and distribute durable tents to Haitians and has raised the issue with Secretary of State Hillary Rodham Clinton and other officials.

 “My second trip to Haiti since the earthquake only reaffirms what I’ve long known – the situation for hundreds of thousands of homeless Haitians is going to rapidly deteriorate when the heavy rains and hurricanes soon begin,” said Congresswoman Waters.
 “Malaria, typhoid, scabies and other highly infectious and deadly diseases are going to spread like wildfire unless a comprehensive plan is implemented to acquire thousands more durable shelter units and set them up safely, sustainably, and immediately.”